mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 Mesh mesh = … // from input
 Point3d pt = … // from input

-//Test if the point is inside the mesh mesh.IsPointInside(pt, tolerance, true);
+// Test if the point is inside the mesh mesh.IsPointInside(pt, tolerance, true);
 ```